-But the truth is, it will, because if you want to personally grow or help your company grow, you have to try new approaches and take risks.
+But the truth is, it will because if you want to personally grow or help your company grow, you have to try new approaches and take risks.
 And anytime you try something new, you increase the odds of making mistakes.
 But this isn’t a bad thing.
-Mistakes are undervalued in the business world, but acknowledging them and learning from them is vitally important to your success.
+Mistakes are undervalued in the business world, but acknowledging them and learning from them is vitally important to your success as a woman leader.
 Here are some suggestions from notable sources who believe that failing is just as important as succeeding:

 Assume That More Mistakes Are On The Way

 Alice Boyes, PhD, an author who focuses on translating Cognitive Behavioral Therapy and social psychology into everyday tips for her clients, thinks that the best way to avoid future mistakes is to assume that the mistake will happen again.
 “When you do this, you can change your focus to developing practical strategies that will help you make less severe mistakes, less often.”